How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 To avoid this, you can include a short answer, along with a lengthier explanation.
 As Google features the paragraph, an appropriate cliffhanger can lead to the person investigating the site, as seen here:

-A timeline of Google’s people also ask (PAA) feature updates
+A timeline of Google’s people also ask (PAA) box updates

 Like every small feature introduced by Google, the People Also Asked tool underwent multiple iterations since its inception.